BSG Blog Berezha Security Group

 After incidents: If a security issue is found, test the entire API surface, not just the affected endpoint.

-Compliance requirements: Many standards (PCI DSS, SOC 2, ISO 27001) require regular security assessments.
+Compliance requirements: Many standards (PCI DSS, SOC 2, ISO 27001) require regular comprehensive security testing assessments.

 For organisations serious about API security, professional penetration testing services provide comprehensive assessment by experienced security professionals who understand both common vulnerabilities and business-specific risks.